khiz-k/pseudo-clones/README.md

 * Youtube (search and play videos, great template for any video sharing frontend): I took this off live because the API requests costs too much.
 To run it do the following: clone repo, enter youtube v2 folder, get your own youtube data api key and place into app.js, then finally run following commands in order -> npm i, npm build, npm install -g serve, serve -s build

-* Netflix Mobile (only UI): have flutter and android sdk installed w/an emulator (best is pixel) then get your flutter packages and flutter run.
+* Netflix Mobile (only UI): have flutter and android sdk installed w/an emulator (pixel is the best) then get your flutter packages and flutter run.

 * ~~Reddit (login and CRUD): khiz-reddit.herokuapp.com~~ (needs some backend reconfig because account verification is currently a security risk live, but you can still run it locally).